 The purpose of this document is to provide guidance to assessment and evaluation processes at Guam Community College for the expressed purpose of marking accomplishment and informing institutional planning.
 Though institutional assessment is the responsibility of the Office of the Vice President for Academic Affairs, its implementation falls under the Office of Assessment, Institutional Effectiveness and Research (AIER)5.
 The AIER office reports its findings in the Guam Community College Annual Institutional Assessment Report.
-In this regard, assistance to AIER is provided by the Committee on College Assessment (CCA), made up of a representative body of faculty, staff and administrators as established in a provision of the Board of Trustees-GCC Faculty Union contract in 2000 then in 2005, and further strengthened in the 2010-2016 Agreement Between the Guam Community College.
+In this regard, assistance to AIER is provided by the Committee on College Assessment (CCA), made up of a representative body of faculty, staff and administrators as established in a provision of the Board of Trustees-GCC Faculty Union contract in 2000 then in 2005, and further strengthened in the 2010-2016 Agreement Between the Guam Community College Faculty Union Local 6476 AFT/AFL-CIO & the Board of Trustees Guam Community College.
 A policy document passed by the Board of Trustees (Policy 306, Comprehensive Assessment of Instructional Programs, Student Services, Administrative Units and the Board of Trustees) is the institutional mandate that drives all campus-wide assessment activities.
 Furthermore, effective fall 2004 and henceforth, CCA added a student representative to its membership.